 2. Back-lit Sheer Fabric

-Using a sheer curtain on a backdrop stand (or even hanging in a large doorway) with one strobe behind is a great way to get a nice bright white backdrop.
+Using a sheer curtain on a backdrop stand (or even hanging in a large doorway) with one strobe behind is a great way to get a nice bright white backdrop for our background.
 In this setup, I used one Canon Speedlite behind the curtain.
 I pointed the light toward the window so it would bounce back into the curtain, converting the one small light into a nice big, even light source.

 It’s not pictured, but I used a giant sheet of white foam insulation as a reflector in front of my subject, which bounced the light from behind back on to her face.
 See V flats below for an example of the styrofoam sheets I’m using.
 You could also use foam core board.